NOAA-EMC/NCEPLIBS-ip/docs/user_guide.md

 ipxwafs2() |  expand or contract wafs grids ipxwafs3() |  expand or contract wafs grids

-## Spectral Interpolation & Transformation
+## Spectral Transformation & Processing

-The spectral transform subroutines can handle both scalar and two-dimensional vector fields.
+The library's spectral processing subroutines can handle both scalar and two-dimensional vector fields.
 Each vector field will be represented in spectral space appropriately by its respective spherical divergence and curl (vorticity), thus avoiding the pole problems associated with representing components separately.

 Some of the functions performed by the library are spectral interpolations between two grids, spectral truncations in place on a grid, and basic spectral